olme04/rsocket-kt/PROTOCOL.md

 on ext:

 * F - if has one more extension after it
-* I - if can be ignored - is it needed?
 * _
 * _
 * 4 extension dependent